danielgut1165/apcsa/Unit 1 Assignments/Unit 1.2/README.md

 In the second secton, modify the original 4 variables to hold 71, the new value of myInteger divided by the original value of myDouble to two decimal places (not rounded), true, and "Second output".

-In the third section, modify the same variables to: the biggest integer value in java, the biggest double value in java, false, and Section 1 string variable + Section 2 string variable.
+In the third section, modify the same variables to: the biggest integer value in Java, the biggest double value in Java, false, and Section 1 string variable + Section 2 string variable.
 How do you find the biggest integer and double value?
 How do you do string addition?

 ## How to check your work?